Echolalia…What To Do About It

 Be sure to provide words (even ones you’d prefer he not say) for activities rather than what you’d probably normally say.
 For example, if he’s trying to refuse an activity, model, “No” or “Don’t like it.”
 If a sibling or peer is taking a toy, help your child learn to say, “Stop,” or “Mine.”
 Many parents don’t like the idea of “teaching” their children these unpleasant, impolite words, but then again, I’d rather hear a word rather than a scream, or deal with a child who’s been bitten or hit (or is the biter or hitter), all because we failed to teach an appropriate response.

-One thing I do is respond to a question like this literally by saying, “No, Laura doesn’t want the _________, but _child’s name does.”
+One thing I do is to respond to a question like this literally by saying, “No, Laura doesn’t want the _________, but _ (child’s name) does.”
 Then model, “I want ________.”
-Wait until she repeats this phrase as the request before giving him the item.
+Wait until she repeats this phrase as the request before giving her the item.

 Once a child’s language has become more advanced, ask the question, but offer responses at the end.
 “Do you want ice cream, yes or no?”
 Again watch your tone so that you’re not modeling the question inflection for the yes/no response part of the question.